 Hidden in the ravine are two water reservoirs, Embalse de Tirajana and Embalse de Fataga.
 They are like small lakes surrounded by green vegetation and palms and a popular destination for hikers.

 So one reason for Fataga’s popularity among tourists are its many hiking trails.

 After Fataga it’s all the way up till the next village, San Bartolome de Tirajana.

 San Bartolomé de Tirajana

-San Bartolomé de Tirajana is the next stop.
-This pretty town lies high up in the mountains, almost in the clouds.
+San Bartolomé de Tirajana is a 16th century village founded by the Spanish settlers, located up in the mountains almost in the clouds.